tofumatt/strongly-typed/_posts/2014-08-15-time-to-get-hacking.md

 We'll create a simple clock app with (minimal) time zone support for our example.
 The app will let you have a clock and compare it with a few time zones.

-The `recroom` binary is your entry point to all of the cool things Rec Room can do for you.
+The `recroom` script is your entry point to all of the cool things Rec Room can do for you.
 First, create your app using `recroom new world-clock`.
 This creates the basic app structure.
 To see the basic app skeleton that Rec Room creates we can now enter that directory and run our app: `cd world-clock` and then type `recroom run`.
 The app will open in your default browser.

 First, we'll add the current time to the main tab.
 Rec Room supports Ember's MVC app structure, but also offers simple "pages" for a controller without a 1:1 relationship to a model.
 We'll generate a new page that will show our actual clock: